MarioPossamato/dougbowser/README.md

 On Windows, as long as .py files open with Python 3.6 by default, you can just double-click the `dougbowser.py` file.
 Otherwise, run `C:\Users\%username%\AppData\Local\Programs\Python\Python36\python.exe dougbowser.py`

-DO NOT USE THIS SCRIPT RIGHT NOW, BECAUSE THE ENCRYPTION IS NOT WORKING CORRECTLY!

 ## Where do I get help/support?
 [My Discord Server](https://discord.gg/8wx8uQF)